Eric Bell: The 1980s and Mainsqueeze

 In 1980, Bell reunited with Thin Lizzy to record a tribute song to Jimi Hendrix, "Song for Jimmy" [sic], which was released as an orange flexi disc and given away with Flexipop in August 1981.
 It was later included on Thin Lizzy's Vagabonds, Kings, Warriors, Angels box set in 2002, although much of Eric Bell's lead guitar work was missing from this version as the relevant master tapes could not be found.
 Bell also appeared as a guest on Thin Lizzy's final tour in 1983 and the accompanying live album, Life.

 Bell had also reactivated his own band in the late 1970s and released an EP in 1981.

 Bell subsequently joined saxophonist Dick Heckstall-Smith's eight-piece blues rock ensemble Mainsqueeze.
 They toured Europe, recorded a live album in 1983 and later toured as Bo Diddley's backing group, recording the Hey...
 Bo Diddley: In Concert album in 1986.

 Later career

 Bell has continued to perform and record with the Eric Bell Band throughout the 1990s and 2000s, releasing several albums.
 He has also recorded with the Barrelhouse Brothers.

 In 2005, he joined Gary Moore onstage to perform "Whiskey in the Jar" at the Phil Lynott tribute concert "The Boy Is Back in Town" in the Point Theatre, Dublin.
 This was released on a DVD called One Night in Dublin: A Tribute to Phil Lynott.
 Bell lived in Dublin, then London before moving to West Cork, Ireland, then to Carrowdore in the Ards Peninsula, County Down.

 Bell later blasted heavy metal band Metallica for failing to pay him £2,000 for a live show in Dublin in 1999.

-In November 2024 Bell was presented with the Legend Award at the Northern Ireland Music Prizes.
+In November 2024, Bell received the Legend Award at the Northern Ireland Music Prizes.